Yadvinder Malhi: Research and career

 With Oliver Phillips at the University of Leeds, he co-edited the book Tropical Forests and Global Atmospheric Change published in 2005 by Oxford University Press.
 He was one of the 620 global contributors to the IPCC Fourth Assessment Report published by the Intergovernmental Panel on Climate Change in 2007.

 As part of his teaching activities, he leads field trips to Wytham Woods in Oxfordshire.
 Malhi's research has been funded by the Natural Environment Research Council (NERC), the Royal Society, the European Union, the European Research Council (ERC), the Gordon and Betty Moore Foundation, Microsoft Research and the Earthwatch Institute.
 Before moving in Oxford in 2004, Malhi was a postdoctoral researcher(1995–1999) and Royal Society University Research Fellow (1999-2004) at the University of Edinburgh.

-He was President of the Association for Tropical Biology and Conservation (ATBC) over 2017-2019, and is President-Elect of the British Ecological Society.
+He was President of the Association for Tropical Biology and Conservation (ATBC) over 2017-2019, and was President of the British Ecological Society (2021-2022), its first president of ethnic minority heritage.

 Awards and honours

 Malhi was elected a Fellow of the Royal Society (FRS) in 2017 having previously been awarded a Royal Society University Research Fellowship (URF) from 1999 to 2005.

-In 2016 he was awarded the Marsh Award for Climate Change of the British Ecological Society, and in 2018 he was awarded the Patron's Medal of the Royal Geographical Society.
+In 2016, he was awarded the Marsh Award for Climate Change of the British Ecological Society, and in 2018 he was awarded the Patron's Medal of the Royal Geographical Society.

+In 2025, he was awarded the prestigious Ramon Margalef Prize in Ecology by the Government of Catalonia.

 Malhi was appointed Commander of the Order of the British Empire (CBE) in the 2020 Birthday Honours for services to ecosystem science.